');

 About Washburn, ME

-Washburn is a small community in Maine with a population of 958 residents.
-The median household income is $39,688 per year, which is below the national average.
-The median age in Washburn is 40.9 years.
+Washburn is a small community located in Maine with a population of 958 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $39,688 per year, which is 47% below the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 How Washburn Ranks in Maine